divSelector/webchain/back/users/README.md

 Since I originally made this, I've extended it quite a bit.

 - `authentication.py` contains an extension of the basic DRF TokenAuthentication that incorporates expiring tokens.
 To use it, you should set `TOKEN_EXPIRE_TIME` to something like `datetime.timedelta(hours=10)`
 - `backends.py` contains custom email backends that serialize EmailMessage objects to json and passes them to celery, for async processing.
 Also see `tasks.py`.
+The email is also encrypted before it is passed to the message broker and decrypted when it gets to the worker.

 ## Quick start